-To be considered an excellent cook, you need to be able to have a certain versatility in the kitchen that allows you to make a wide array of different meals.
+To be considered an excellent cook, you need to be able to have a certain versatility in the kitchen that lets you make a wide array of different meals.
 In order to do that, you need to be able to reach in your arsenal of cookware and pull out the correct tool to complete the task at hand.

 Here’s the short version: I like the Le Crueset Dutch Oven at Amazon.

 One of these all-important tools (although it may not seem so important at times) is the cast iron Dutch Oven.
 Cast iron has been one of the go-to cooking surfaces for centuries because it is relatively easy to produce, the materials it is made from seemingly last forever, and it has tremendous heat distributive properties.